-U.S. banks must pay up to $2 billion more per year to shield Wall Street: Fed
+U.S. banks must pay up to $2 billion more per year to shield taxpayers: Fed

 Taken together, the eight banks' overall annual funding costs are set to increase by between $680 million and $2 billion, the Fed has said.

+On Thursday, one industry leader agreed and said the danger of a taxpayer bailout has vanished.

+"The TLAC requirement has effectively ended 'too big to fail,'" said Greg Baer, President of The Clearing House Association.

-Fed officials declined to identify the four banks that lack sufficient debt.
-Wells Fargo & Co said in November it envisioned issuing at least an additional $29 billion in debt to satisfy the rule.
+Fed officials declined to identify the four banks that lack sufficient debt under TLAC.
+Wells Fargo & Co said earlier this month that it envisioned issuing at least an additional $36 billion in debt to satisfy the rule.

-Large banks were already making significant strides to satisfy the new rule, Fed officials said.
+Large banks were already making significant strides, Fed officials said.

 The final rule issued on Thursday largely upholds a draft issued early this year, but with a few concessions to the industry.